 Plans from around the country also lent insight into additional considerations to take advantage of potential synergies between climate change planning and other social and environmental needs.
-Since the changes needed to address GHG emissions and improve resiliency affect all sectors of the built and social environment, changes to existing frameworks pose an opportunity to improve existing systems or expand opportunities for a broader segment of the community.
-Importantly, as found through the review of plans from around the country and reinforced through the regional stakeholder process, the changes to buildings, transportation, jobs, and workforce training all require a deeper understanding of and commitment to inclusivity and equity.
+Since the changes needed to address GHG emissions and improve resiliency affect all sectors of the built and social environment, changes to existing frameworks pose an opportunity to improve existing systems or expand opportunities for broader segments of the community.
+Importantly, as found through the review of plans from around the country and reinforced through the regional stakeholder process, climate action needs to align with social equity considerations and the changes to buildings, transportation, jobs, and workforce training all require a deeper understanding of and commitment to inclusivity and equity.
 Principles or directives gleaned from plans around the country helped inform the goals, strategies, actions, and steps in the Cape Cod Climate Action Plan.
 Development of the Cape Cod Climate Action Plan was further refined through additional analyses, such as an economic impact analysis, and the stakeholder engagement process.
 PLANS REVIEWED